Sara, the owner of Landrace Cottage in Carlton Miniott pinged me an email about a last-minute availability in the first week of September (2019).

 The forecast looked reasonably good, so I thought "why not?" - and before I knew it, on Monday 2 September I was trundling down the East Coast Main Line to Thirsk Station.

-Being familiar with the lie of the... errrr... cottage - I was settled in in no time, and Tuesday morning saw me making my way to Woodland Lakes.
+Being familiar with the lie of the... errrr... cottage - I was settled in in no time, and Tuesday morning saw me making my way to Woodland Lakes, a pretty easy (even with a day's fishing tackle and whatnot on my back) walk from the cottage.

-For no particular reason I elected to start on "The Skylark" - a lake I hadn't fished before - but I was confident that I'd get to grips with it quickly.
+For no particular reason I elected to start on "The Skylark" - a lake I hadn't fished before - but I was confident that I'd get to grips with it quickly enough.

-I started with my bog-standard approach to fishing at Woodlands - feeding 6mm pellets from the rod-tip to about three rod lengths, fishing (mainly) sweetcorn and luncheon meat on size 16 Drennan Pushstop hooks to 5lb nylon, under a loaded waggler at or slightly over depth.
-Heavy gear, relatively speaking - but I was confident I'd get plenty of bites.
+My standard approach to fishing at Woodlands - feeding 6mm pellets from the rod-tip to about three rod lengths, fishing (mainly) sweetcorn and luncheon meat on size 16 Drennan Pushstop hooks to 5lb nylon, under a loaded waggler at or slightly over depth - seemed like a good place to start, so that's what I did.
+Heavy gear, relatively speaking - but I was (rightly, as it turned out) confident I'd get plenty of bites.

 I was using a different rod for this visit, though.

-I'd caught plenty of small fish on it on my local club pond, but I wanted to see a proper bend in it...
+I'd caught plenty of smaller fish on the rod on my local club pond, but I wanted to see a proper bend in it...

-I wasn't disappointed - by the fish I caught during the course of my visit, or by the rod.
+I wasn't disappointed - by the fish I caught during the course of my visit, or by the rod's handling of them.
 I quickly realised though, that the handle was too long by modern standards, so the first thing I did when I got home was lop about four inches off the bottom, to make it more manoeuvrable when passing the rod across the body to change the angle of play.

 The reel would be either a Shakespeare Superteam 35FD or my old but lovely Browning Rotator centrepin (interestingly but irrelevantly, made by JW Young, the maker of the rod), and still the favourite of all my 'pins to fish with - yes, even being that colour..!